Hardware and software setup

 v Advantages and disadvantages

-The mouse has become the main point-and-point input device due to the following features:
+The mouse has become the main coordinate input device due to the following features:

 · The mouse is suitable for long-term use.
-In the early days of multimedia, filmmakers liked to show computers of the “future” with a touch interface, but in reality this method of input is quite tedious, since you have to hold your hands in the air;
+In the early years of multimedia, filmmakers liked to show off the computers of the "future" with touch interfaces, but in reality this way of input is quite tedious, since you have to keep your hands on weight;

 · High accuracy of cursor positioning.
-With the mouse (with the exception of some “unsuccessful” models) it is easy to hit the desired pixel on the screen;
+With the mouse (with the exception of some "unfortunate" models) it is easy to hit the desired screen pixel;

-The mouse allows many different manipulations - double and triple clicks, dragging, gestures, pressing one button while dragging another, etc. Therefore, you can concentrate a large number of controls in one hand - multi-button mice allow you to control, for example, a browser without using the keyboard at all .
+The mouse allows many different manipulations - double and triple clicks, drags, gestures, pressing one button while dragging another, etc. Therefore, a large number of controls can be concentrated in one hand - multi-button mice allow you to control, for example, the browser without using the keyboard at all .

-· For work, a flat, smooth surface of sufficient size is required (with the possible exception of gyroscopic mice);
+· It requires a flat, smooth surface of sufficient size (with the exception of gyroscopic mice);

-· Instability to vibrations.
+Vibration resistant.
 For this reason, the mouse is practically not used in military devices.
-The trackball requires less space to operate and does not require moving your hand, cannot get lost, has greater resistance to external influences, and is more reliable.
+The trackball requires less space to operate and does not require moving the hand, cannot be lost, has greater resistance to external influences, and is more reliable.

 Was this article helpful?